Product Alert! Create winning products. Meet our new Innovation System

 US banking ads are much less effective overall than insurance ads, pulled down by lower brand recall and emotional response.
 Several banking brands have tried to leverage the power of humor, but this has often fallen flat.

-For example, people found the humor in this Capital One ad irritating and distracting.
+For example, people found the humor in the Capital One ad irritating and distracting.
 It is one of the weaker ads we tested, despite featuring so many celebrities.
 The ad is so overloaded with content that neither the brand or message come through.

 This Chase ad with comedian Kevin Hart and basketball star Stephen Curry also struggles.
 Again, the humor doesn’t resonate with the audience and makes the ad hard to follow.